BernhardHumm/AAI/manuscript/08_Complex_Event_Processing.md

 1. Switching active traffic signs based on traffic data
 1. Making purchase recommendations based on click stream analysis in webshops

-All those appications have in common that complex decisions (e.g., fraud alert, selling / buying etc.) are made in real-time based on events (e.g., payment transactions, stock market feeds etc.).
+All those applications have in common that complex decisions (e.g., fraud alert, selling / buying etc.) are made in real-time based on events (e.g., payment transactions, stock market feeds etc.).

 ## Foundations